Rika290/Employee-Management-System/README.md

 •	a local web application developed using Python and MySQL database
 •	useful for maintaining both personal and professional  details of employees

-Objectives:-
+- Objectives:-
-•	to manage a large number of data
+1. to manage a large number of data
-•	to track the record of each  employee working in a Company or Organization -  to reduce the time needed for maintaining such a huge dataset by using this computerized system
+2. to track the record of each  employee working in a Company or Organization -  to reduce the time needed for maintaining such a huge dataset by using this computerized system

- Features of EMS:
+- Features of EMS:
+a.
+Login Page:

-•	Login page will be displayed in the home screen of the app
+- Login page will be displayed in the home screen of the app

-–	It can be logged in by both Admin as well as Employees –	Credentials are provided in Login Excel Sheet as Admin_Login and Emp_Login.
+- It can be logged in by both Admin as well as Employees
+- Credentials are provided in Login Excel Sheet as Admin_Login and Emp_Login.

-•	display details of all employees
+b.display details of all employees
-•	add/remove employees by Admin
+c. add/remove employees by Admin
-•	search for an employee’s detail like branch, age etc  in the record
+d. search for an employee’s detail like branch, age etc  in the record
-•	update/modify the details of employees
+e. update/modify the details of employees
-•	track the daily attendance and approve leave for the employees by admin
+f. track the daily attendance and approve leave for the employees by admin
-•	Payroll service through which grosspay and overtime pay of employees can be viewed if available
+g.
+Payroll service through which grosspay and overtime pay of employees can be viewed if available
-•	Also, the Company’s  information like Number of Employees branch wise department wise etc is displayed that can be viewed by both admin and employees.
+h.
+Also, the Company’s  information like Number of Employees branch wise department wise etc is displayed that can be viewed by both admin and employees.

-Libraries and Modules used:
+-Libraries and Modules used:
 Backend:

 •	Pandas   – library used for data manipulation and analysis